tklauser/filter2xdp/README.md

 is loaded using the `--invert` option, the filter is reversed and the program will drop all packets matching the filter expression.

-This is work in progress and only rudimentarily tested.
-Feedback, suggestions and patches are welcome!
+*Note*: This is work in progress and not working yet as intended (i.e. no valid XDP eBPF programs are generated).
+However, Feedback, suggestions and patches are already welcome!

 Usage
 =====